jeanbarbier/jeanbarbier/index.md

 All **my articles** can be found through my [Google Scholar](https://scholar.google.com/citations?user=yeE5qqIAAAAJ&hl=en).

 A "wide audience" video on Physics and Information Processing Systems on [Youtube](https://www.youtube.com/watch?v=q1VO5dmymFM&t=5s&ab_channel=ICTPMathematics).
-In order to go further on the links between Statistical Physics and Inference without having to read a full research paper, check this [perspective article I wrote](https://arxiv.org/pdf/2010.14863.pdf).
+In order to go further on the links between Statistical Physics and Inference without having to read a full research paper, check this [perspective article](https://arxiv.org/pdf/2010.14863.pdf).

-A conference I particularly enjoy to organize for the third time this year (together with an amazing team of friends) is [Youth in High-Dimensions](http://indico.ictp.it/event/9596/overview).
+A conference I particularly enjoy to organize every year (together with an amazing team of friends) is [Youth in High-Dimensions](http://indico.ictp.it/event/9596/overview).
 It showcases excellent young researchers working on High-dimensional Statistics in a broad sense.

-For **prospective students** who would like to do a PhD under my supervision, check the [openings](https://pica.cineca.it/sissa/phd-datascience-01-2022/) in the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science).
+For **prospective students** who would like to do a PhD with me, check the [openings](https://pica.cineca.it/sissa/phd-datascience-01-2022/) in the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science), or directly contact me.

 Few quotes I find particularly relevant: